Skip to main content

 Developers can add multiple leo files to the test directory but must ensure that the name of the test file matches the program name within that test file.
 For example, if the name of the test file is test_example_program.leo, the program name in that file must be test_example_program.aleo.

-The example_program.leo program contains a transition function which returns the sum of two u32 inputs.
+The example_program.leo program contains an entry function which returns the sum of two u32 inputs.

 let c: u32 = a + b;